 Next, investors want to make sure they can trade the investment vehicle they want.
 TradeStation Securities provides its clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading while Capital One Investing provides clients access to Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, Capital One Investing trails TradeStation Securities by 3,652.00 total mutual funds, with TradeStation Securities offering 4854 and Capital One Investing offering 1202.
 And, commission free ETFs deserve a comparison, which is a wash in this comparison as both Capital One Investing and TradeStation Securities offer 0 commission free ETFs.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 TradeStation Securities makes virtual trading available to clients, while Capital One Investing does not.
-Taking a look at mobile trading, Capital One Investing and TradeStation Securities both have a iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Capital One Investing while clients at TradeStation Securities can have none of these.
-On the whole, when it comes to tools, research, and trading on the go, TradeStation Securities posted awards for Best in Class - Platforms & Tools in 2014, while Capital One Investing found itself with none of these.
+For mobile trading, Capital One Investing along with TradeStation Securities both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Capital One Investing while TradeStation Securities offers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, TradeStation Securities posted awards Best in Class - Platforms & Tools in 2017, while Capital One Investing found itself with none of these.

 Overall, TradeStation Securities takes the upper hand with 3.50 stars over Capital One Investing's 3.00 stars.